Location: Sandy Island, Carriacou

 After two days of hiking, sailing, and touring around islands, the Ocean Star crew needed a day to chill.
 February 15th was just that.

-Today we motored over to Sandy Island, an uninhibited island just few hundred meters off-shore from Carriacou.
-The island was about a half mile long, with a white sand beach to leeward, and rocky coast just steps away to windward.
-The morning was optional beach time / boat study time for our first Marine Biology exam scheduled for Tuesday.
-Study time on the boat made a good showing, and even some of the morning beach goers came back early to get in on the study-fun ;).
-After lunch, we all went to Sandy Island to participate in SLD (Student Leadership Development) class on the beach where we had to work as a group to overcome a series of challenges and obstacles, including getting everyone over a 4-ft high line without touching it.
-After class we all jumped in the water and explored the rest of the island and a few took up laying in a hammock to continue studying for Marine Bio.
+Today we motored over to Sandy Island, an uninhabited island just a few hundred meters off-shore from Carriacou.
+The island was about a half-mile long, with a white sand beach to leeward, and rocky coast just steps away to windward.
+The morning was an optional beach time/boat study time for our first Marine Biology exam scheduled for Tuesday.
+Study time on the boat made a good showing, and even some of the morning beachgoers came back early to get in on the study-fun ;).
+After lunch, we all went to Sandy Island to participate in SLD (Student Leadership Development) class on the beach, where we had to work as a group to overcome a series of challenges and obstacles, including getting everyone over a 4-ft high line without touching it.
+After class, we all jumped in the water and explored the rest of the island, and a few took up laying in a hammock to continue studying for Marine Bio.

-A much needed day for us to relax, as we will be getting up at before sunrise tomorrow to attend the morning celebrations of Carnival in Hillsborough, Carriacau.
+A much needed day for us to relax, as we will be getting up at before sunrise tomorrow to attend the morning celebrations of Carnival in Hillsborough, Carriacou.